Ajigaura Station

 Ajigaura Station (阿字ヶ浦駅, Ajigaura-eki) is a passenger railway station on the Minato Line in the city of Hitachinaka, Ibaraki, Japan, operated by the third-sector railway operator Hitachinaka Seaside Railway.

 Lines

 Ajigaura Station is the terminus of the 14.3 km single-track Hitachinaka Seaside Railway Minato Line from Katsuta.

 Station layout

 The station has a single island platform, of which only one side is in use.
 It was built to handle trains of up to seven cars in the days in which direct Ajigaura express trains ran directly from Ueno in Tokyo.
 The platform is connected to the station building by a level crossing.
 The station is unattended.

 History

 Ajigaura Station opened on 7 July 1928. as a station on the Minato Railway.
 It became an unstaffed station from 1 April 1996.

 Future development

 Minato Line is extended to a new station which is located near Hitachi Seaside Park in 2024.
+You can see test trains running beyond Ajigaura Station's platforms.